microsoft/vscode-docs/docs/extensions/example-language-server.md

 - The analysis tool can be implemented in any languages, as long as it can communicate with the Language Client following the Language Server Protocol.
 - As language analysis tools are often heavy on CPU and Memory usage, running them in separate process avoids performance cost.

 Here is an illustration of VS Code running two Language Server extensions.
-The HTML Language Client and PHP Language Client are normal VS Code extensions.
+The HTML Language Client and PHP Language Client are normal VS Code extensions written in TypeScript.
 Each of them instantiates a corresponding Language Server and communiates with them through LSP.
+Although the PHP Language Server is written in PHP, it can still communicate with the PHP Language Client through LSP.

 ![LSP Illustration](images/example-language-server/lsp-illustration.png)